SummaryRead the full fact sheet

 Donation is the giving of an organ and tissue to help someone that needs a transplant.

-Transplants can save or transform the life of a person.
-One organ and tissue donor can help transform the lives of more than 10 people.
-This relies on donors and their families agreeing to donate their organ and tissue after death.
+A transplant can save or transform the life of a person.
+One organ donor can save up to 7 lives and help many more through eye and tissue donation.
+This relies on donors and their families agreeing to donate their organs and tissue after death.

 Why is donation important?